President of Malta: The veto anomaly

-The Constitution of Malta nominally does not accord any legislative veto powers to the president.
-The Constitution states that when a bill is presented to the president for assent, he shall without delay signify that he assents.
-The Constitution nominally therefore ensures that the legislative programme of a democratically elected Government of Malta is not shackled by a president without a democratic mandate.
-Constitutional law creates this narrative that the president is distinguished from the individual office-holder and the office-holder should set aside his personal opinions in the exercise of his/her duties as president.
-In practice, sitting presidents have nevertheless deviated from this duty and have in instances threatened to resign from their office if presented with certain bills for assent contrary to their personal opinions or have privately lobbied for changes.
-Furthermore, in view that an incumbent Government of Malta which does not wield a two-thirds majority in Parliament would not be in a position to remove the president of Malta if he refuses to signify that he assents to a bill, the president may in practice be afforded a legislative veto.
-This would be a constitutional crisis as a president without a democratic mandate would effectively exercise higher political power than the democratically mandated Government of Malta.
-It would not be clear whether this anomaly would be subject to judicial review by the Courts of Constitutional Jurisdiction in Malta both because of the immunities of the president of Malta and also because of the judicial interest of the sitting Government of Malta in the matter.
+The Constitution of Malta does not accord any legislative veto powers to the president.
+It provides that when a bill is presented to the president for assent, he shall, without delay, signify that he assents.
+The Constitution therefore ensures that the legislative programme of a democratically elected Government of Malta is not constrained by a president without a democratic mandate.
+Constitutional law distinguishes between the office and the individual office-holder, requiring the latter to set aside their personal opinions in the exercise of the duties of president.

+In practice, however, sitting presidents have at times deviated from this convention, and have on occasion threatened to resign if presented with certain bills for assent that run contrary to their personal views, or have privately lobbied for changes.
+Furthermore, given that an incumbent Government of Malta without a two-thirds majority in Parliament would be unable to remove the president if he refused to signify assent to a bill, the president may, in practice, be afforded a legislative veto.
+This would constitute a constitutional crisis, as a president without a democratic mandate would effectively exercise greater political power than the democratically mandated Government of Malta.
+It is unclear whether such an anomaly would be subject to judicial review by the courts of constitutional jurisdiction in Malta, both because of the immunities of the president and because of the judiciary’s relationship to the sitting government in such a matter.